WORK

 — Built an integrated results framework and performance measurement and evaluation plan (PMEP) connecting branch-level data to national strategic priorities

-— Strategic plans across all seven program areas now have defined, measurable outcomes for the first time
+— Seven national program areas now have strategic plans with defined, measurable outcomes for the first time

-— Integrated results framework established, connecting branch activity to national strategic priorities
+— Integrated results framework connects branch-level activity to national priorities, giving leadership an organization-wide view

-— Organization positioned with the measurement infrastructure to support future grant applications
+— Organization now has the measurement infrastructure to show increased capacity for grant funding

 ONGOING ROLE